alertlogic/azure-collector/README.md

 ## Master Function

-The `Master` function is a timer trigger function which is responcible for:
+The `Master` function is a timer trigger function which is responsible for:
 - registering the Azure web app In Alertlogic backend;
 - reporting health-checks to the backed;
 - performing log source configuration updates, which happen via Alertlogic UI.